 The report released Thursday includes only jobs under the first part of the definition.
 A second report counting process-based green jobs will be released later this year.

-Rick Clayton, chief of the division of administrative statistics and labor turnover at BLS, used the example of an organic tomato, which has an environmental benefit where it's grown.
+An organic tomato, for example, helps the environment benefit where it's grown, Clayton said.
 But the process of being canned and then delivered by truck to a restaurant has no benefit to the environment, he said.

 "To think that we could track an organic tomato would make the definition too broad and it would be uncollectible," Clayton said.

 The BLS surveyed 333 industries out of 1,193, and excluded those industries that have no primary environmental benefit, Clayton said.